selfrefactor/rambdax/README.md

 It returns `true` if data structure focused by the given lens satisfies the predicate.

+> :boom: Idea for this method comes from `ramda-adjunct` library

 ```javascript
 const fn = R.lensSatisfies(x => x > 5, R.lensIndex(0))
 const result = [